-Under 46 CFR 160.151-35(c), a liferaft servicing facility may be approved to service liferafts that are not approved by the U.S. Coast Guard.
+Otherwise, when the liferafts become due for service after the vessel is U.S. flagged, a U.S. Coast Guard approved servicing facility must be utilized in accordance with 74 SOLAS (2020 Cons.)
+III/20.8.1.2 (46 CFR 160.151-35).
+Under 46 CFR 160.151-35(c), a liferaft servicing facility in the United States may be approved to service liferafts that are not approved by the U.S. Coast Guard.
 Although these regulations were intended to address foreign approved rafts on foreign flag ships, they may also be applied to this situation.
-For a facility to obtain U.S. Coast Guard approval to service non-U.S.